husnainsr/Window-Virtual-Environment-Deleting/readme.md

-# Virtual Environment Folder Manager
+# Virtual Environment and Python Cache Folder Manager

-This Python script helps you find, calculate the size of, and delete virtual environment (venv) folders on your system.
-It scans a specified drive or path, lists the found venv folders, and provides an option to delete them with a progress bar.
+This Python script helps you find, calculate the size of, and delete virtual environment (venv) and Python cache (__pycache__) folders on your system.
+It scans a specified drive or path, lists the found folders, and provides an option to delete them with a progress bar.

 ## Table of Contents
 - [Features](#features)